equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

             "minvalue": 0,              # Min z-value
             "maxvalue": 1000,           # Max z-value
-            "unit": "m"                 # Unit for the z-value (for display purposes) }
+            "unit": "m"                 # Unit for the z-value (for display purposes) "drawStrategy": None        # None or "full".
+See shaders section }
     ]
 }